-Harassment and Threat, Intimidation Violation Action Level Bullying Intimidating students by the real or threatened infliction of repeated physical, verbal, written, electronically transmitted, or emotional abuse, or through attacks on the property of another, or when such act(s) interfere with the authority of the school system to maintain order.
-It may include, but not be limited to actions such as verbal taunts, name-calling and put-downs, including ethnically based or sex or gender-based verbal put-downs, and extortion of money and/ or possessions.
+HARASSMENT AND THREAT, INTIMIDATION Violation Action Level Threat or Intimidation Indicating, by words or conduct, the intent to cause physical injury or serious damage to a person or their property, or intentionally places another person in reasonable apprehension of imminent physical injury.
+This may include threats or intimidation that occurs online or through a telecommunication device.
+2 Bullying Intimidating students by the real or threatened infliction of repeated physical, verbal, written, electronically transmitted, or emotional abuse, or through attacks on the property of another.
+It may include, but not be limited to actions such as verbal taunts, name-calling and put-downs, including ethnically based or sex or gender-based verbal put-downs, and extortion of money or possessions.
 Bullying can be physical in form (e.g., pushing, hitting, kicking, spitting, stealing); verbal (e.g., making threats, taunting, teasing, name-calling); non-verbal/ cyber-bullying (e.g., text messages, email, social networking-such as, but not limited to "Twitter"); or psychological (e.g., social exclusion, spreading rumors, manipulating social relationships).
-Knowingly submitting a false report of bullying shall subject the student to discipline.
-3 Harassment, Nonsexual Anonymously or otherwise communicates or causes a communication with another person by verbal, electronic, mechanical, telegraphic, telephonic, or written means in a manner that harasses.
+3 Harassment, Nonsexual Anonymously or otherwise communicates or causes a communication with another person by verbal, electronic, mechanical, telegraphic, telephonic or written means in a manner that harasses.
 Repeatedly commits an act or acts that harass another person.
 Surveils or causes another person to surveil a person for no legitimate purpose.
-On more than one occasion makes a false report to a law enforcement, credit, or social service agency.
-Stalking/following another person in or about a public place for no legitimate purpose after being asked to desist.
-NOTE: Bullying and sexual harassment are types of harassment.
-Indicate harassment, nonsexual if the violation is not specifically bullying or sexual harassment, or if the specific type of harassment is not known.
-3 Hazing Committing an act against another student, in which both of the following apply: The act was committed in connection with an initiation into, an affiliation with or the maintenance of membership in any organization (athletic team, association, club, or other similar group that is affiliated with the school and whose membership consists primarily of students enrolled at the school that is affiliated with an educational institution) affiliated with an educational institution.
-The act contributes a substantial risk of potential physical injury, mental harm or degradation, or causes physical injury, mental harm or personal degradation.
-3 Threat or Intimidation Indicating, by words or conduct, the intent to cause physical injury or serious damage to a person or property, or intentionally placing another person in reasonable apprehension of imminent physical injury.
-This may include threats or intimidation that occur online or through a telecommunication device.
-3 Threat or Intimidation Towards Staff Indicating by words or conduct, the intent to cause physical injury to a TUSD employee or guest on TUSD property or serious damage to a TUSD employee's property or guest of the district's property or intentionally placing a TUSD employee or TUSD guest in reasonable apprehension of imminent physical injury.
-This may include, conduct that occurs through a telecommunication or digital device or online.
-4
+On more than one occasion makes a false report to a law enforcement, credit or social service agency.
+Stalking-Following another person in or about a public place for no legitimate purpose after being asked to desist.
+NOTE: Bullying and Sexual Harassment are types of Harassment.
+Indicate Harassment, nonsexual if the violation is not specifically Bullying or Sexual Harassment, or if the specific type of harassment is not known.
+3 Hazing Committing an act against another student, in which both of the following apply: 1.
+The act was committed in connection with an initiation into, an affiliation with or the maintenance of membership in any organization (athletic team, association, club or other similar group that is affiliated with the school and whose membership consists primarily of students enrolled at the school that is affiliated with an educational institution) affiliated with an educational institution.
+2. The act contributes a substantial risk of potential physical injury, mental harm or degradation or causes physical injury, mental harm or personal degradation.
+Principals/assistant principals may treat incidents of hazing at a Level 4 in consultation with the Discipline Review Team.
+3